- Written by Dr.Mehmet Demircioglu

 In the front, hair can be layered forward and supported by facial framing.
 In the crown, the hair radiates in different directions.
 That means the same number of grafts may create less visible impact in the crown than in the frontal area.

 Wet hair makes the crown look even more open.
 Strong bathroom light can be brutal.
 Phone photos from above can exaggerate thinning.
-A patient may think the transplant failed when the real issue is that the crown has less optical forgiveness.
+You may think the transplant failed when the real issue is that the crown has less optical forgiveness.

-I discuss this broader visual issue in my article on why some hair transplant results look thin.
+This broader visual issue is one reason why some hair transplant results look thin.
 The same lesson applies strongly to the crown.

 When patients expect crown density to look like a full untouched scalp, disappointment becomes likely.
 When they understand that the goal is improvement, softening, and better coverage under normal conditions, the discussion becomes more realistic.

-A responsible surgeon should not use crown graft numbers to create fantasy.
-He should explain what the crown can honestly do and what it cannot.
+Crown graft numbers should not be used to create fantasy.
+The surgeon has to explain what the crown can do and what it cannot.

 When is a staged plan better than one large session?